q-depot/ciXtract/README.md

 #Known Issues

-* Auto correlation Fft doesn't work properly and crash often
+* Auto correlation Fft doesn't work properly and crash often.
-* F0 functions don't work below 100Hz, this seems to be a limit in LibXtract depending on the resolution
+* F0 functions don't work below 100Hz, this seems to be a limit in LibXtract depending on the resolution.
-* Auto-calibration sucks
+* Auto-calibration sucks!

+#Support
+Support and discussions are on the [ciXtract Github issues page](https://github.com/q-depot/ciXtract/issues), please feel free to report an issue or ask any questions.
+If you have a question related to LibXtract please consider to use the [LibXtract issues page](https://github.com/jamiebullock/LibXtract/issues) instead

+#Disclaimer
+THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT HOLDERS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES;
+LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.